mehmetakarcorten/Matrices-Library/README.md

 # Matrices Library
-A library for matrices calculations, I created this library with the intention of challenging myself.
+A library for matrix calculations, I created this library with the intention of challenging myself.
 I am very aware of libraries capable of performing these calculations such as `numpy` however I still wanted to use some of the knowledge I had gained from my further education to use.

 # How does it work?
 I love practical examples rather than explainations, so you can have a look at the example below.
 The library is very straight forward and easy to use.